-Anno is well travelled and his catalogue of works reflects the inspiration he has taken from those journeys.
-He has had a particular interest in European history and culture, but also in his home country, Japan; one might think his work reminiscent of M. C. Escher, before being transported into the world of 'The Tale of Heike' from the Japanese Middle Ages.
+Anno was well travelled and his catalogue of works reflects the inspiration he took from those journeys.
+He had a particular interest in European history and culture, but also in his home country, Japan; one might think his work reminiscent of M. C. Escher, before being transported into the world of 'The Tale of Heike' from the Japanese Middle Ages.

 Japan House London holds several of Anno's publications in the Library and The Shop, including those published in English such as 'Anno’s Journey' and 'Anno’s Animals'.
-Between 22 August and 27 October 2019, almost 100 pieces of work by Anno Mitsumasa are displayed in the Anno's Journey: The World of Anno Mitsumasa exhibition at Japan House London.
-An accompanying exhibition of Anno's watercolour painting series Rakuchu Rakugai is running at the Japanese Embassy in London until 26 September 2019.
+Between 22 August and 27 October 2019, almost 100 pieces of work by Anno Mitsumasa were displayed in the Anno's Journey: The World of Anno Mitsumasa exhibition at Japan House London.
+It is still possible to experience the exhibition via an audiovisual, 3D exhibition tour.